aidanns/COMP90056-Assignment-2/Readme.md

 Shows users that have similarity scores calculated > 0.65 based on their tweets in a 5 minute sliding window according to the algorithm described in the assignment specification.
+Updated every second.

 ## Throughput

 Shows information on the current throughput of tweets, total number of tweets processed and time the system has run for, updated every second.
+Updated every second.

 ## Users

 Shows the users that send the most tweets using the SpaceSaving algorithm.
+Updated every second.

 ## Words

 Shows the most common words or hashtags (configurable in the topology) that are seen in tweets that are processed.
+Output is saved every 5 minutes, files are marked with the number of minutes since the start of the run when they were created.
+The latest information is in the file without a suffix, updated every second..